 If you are pregnant and concerned about GSD, your healthcare provider may do some tests before your baby is born (prenatal tests) to check for GSD.

 How is glycogen storage disease treated in a child?

 Treatment will vary depending on what type of GSD your child has.

 For types I, III, and IV, your child’s healthcare provider may suggest a special diet to help control symptoms.
+Frequent feedings may be needed to prevent low blood sugar.
+In some cases, your child may need overnight feeding via a nasogastric tube.
 Your child may also have to take certain medicines.

 For other types of GSD, your child may need to limit exercise to avoid muscle cramps.
 They may need to have a medical treatment to replace the enzyme that is missing (enzyme replacement therapy).